MULTI-INVOICE FORM

 Design option 2

-Enhancing Table Usability and Surcharge Visibility: Change of Requirement
+Enhancing Table Usability and Surcharge Visibility: Changes Requested

 Presenting the final design to the VP of Product Development highlighted the need to reduce table columns to prevent cumbersome horizontal scrolling.
 Additionally, the CTO emphasized making the surcharge information more prominent.